ibm-cloud-docs/discovery/getting-started-tool.md

 A collection is a set of your documents. *Why would I want more than one collection?* There are a few reasons:

-- You might want multiple collections in order to separate results for different audiences.
+- You might want multiple collections to separate results for different audiences.
 - The data might be so different that it doesn't make sense for it all to be queried at the same time.

 The public, pre-enriched {{site.data.keyword.discoverynewsshort}} data collection is also available for your use.
 It is ready to query, and you can begin to create queries on it immediately.
 You cannot adjust its configuration or add documents to {{site.data.keyword.discoverynewsshort}}.